 Bloomfield River State School

-Bloomfield River State School enrols students from prep, primary and high school age.
-The school is located at Rossville in the Bloomfield River Valley, about 8km from the Wujal Wujal shire.
+Bloomfield River State School enrols students from prep to year 6.
+The school is located in the Bloomfield River Valley, about 8km from the Wujal Wujal shire.

 Wujal Wujal Community Kindergarten